VU Mailbox: 414

 Ph.D., University of Virginia, 2007

-Associate Professor of Public Policy and Higher Education, Dept. of Leadership, Policy & Organizations
+Associate Professor of Public Policy and Higher Education; Associate Professor of History, Dept. of Leadership, Policy & Organizations

 Christopher Loss holds doctorates in higher education and in history from the University of Virginia.
 Prior to joining the faculty at Vanderbilt University, Loss was a research fellow in the Governance Studies Program at The Brookings Institution in Washington, D.C.
 He also worked in academic administration for four years in the Office of the Vice President and Provost at the University of Virginia.